- Books, Literature, and Writing»

 Review of Kwaidan

 Originally compiled by Lafcadio Hearn in 1904, Kwaidan represents an effort to publish traditional Japanese tales and folklore to a Western audience largely unfamiliar with any Asian literature.
 More than a dozen supernatural stories comprise the bulk of the book along with some “insect studies,” which are essentially essays explaining the literary and cultural significance of the insects in question.
-Nearly all of the stories contain ghosts or goblins or similarly frightening creatures, with several having roots in Chinese stories.
+Nearly all of the stories contain ghosts or goblins or similarly frightening creatures, with several having roots in Chinese stories from the Asian mainland.
 In his introduction, Hearn explains that many of these tales come from Japanese books, though “Yuki-Onna,” was told to him by a farmer, relating a legend from his hometown.

 As with many ghost stories, several of the accounts in Kwaidan contain a shocking turn or discovery.
 “Diplomacy,” and “Yuki-Onna,” being central examples, with the disaster of the latter brought on by the protagonist’s own action in not keeping a secret.
 “Jikininki,” “Mujina,” and “Rokuro-Kubi,” have similar surprise turns and feature monstrous creatures all busy frightening people or eating them; being devoured seems to be a persistent fear across many of the stories.
 All of these tales come across as classic “campfire” stories that endure and are retold because of their ability to shock with twists and grotesque imagery.